vercel/next.js/packages/next/README.md

 - Server rendering and indexing of `./pages`
 - Static file serving. `./static/` is mapped to `/static/` (given you [create a `./static/` directory](#static-file-serving-eg-images) inside your project)

-To see how simple this is, check out the [sample app - nextgram](https://github.com/zeit/nextgram)

 ### Automatic code splitting